jerodsanto/dreamy/README.md

 Command Line Usage
 ==================

 The Dreamy gem will install an executable called "dh".
+In order to use it, you'll need to set your DreamHost account username and API key.
+You can acquire an API key from the DreamHost panel. "dh" will fetch your API credentials from 2 places, respectively:

+1)  A file called .dreamyrc in your $HOME directory with username on line 1, api key on line 2

+An example ~/.dreamyrc would look like:

+    dh_user@gmail.com
+    34TGGGKBRG3YD1EA

+2) Environment variables DH\_USER and DH\_KEY.
+You can set these by typing this in your shell:

+    export DH_USER=dh_user@gmail.com
+    export DH_KEY=34TGGGKBRG3YD1EA

+If you want to make those environment variables permanent, add those 2 lines to the bottom of your ~/.bashrc

 Run this from the command line to print the usage:

     dh help